Wallace-F-Rosa/data-breaches/README.md

 | method | which method was used in the breaching process | string |
 | sources | list of sources mentioning the breach | list |

+### Details
+The data about a specific data breach can be acquired in '/databreaches/<id>' using the id of the data breach.

 ## Documentation
 ### Endpoints